Assessment of a Physio-neuro Platform (SynPhNe) for Home-based Retraining of Hand Function in Stroke Survivors

 Detailed Description

 The goal of this study is to explore if the SynPhNe system can be used easily at home for people who suffered a stroke.
-With this study, we are also investigating if the SynPhNe system used could improve your hand function when it is used with a few sessions of research therapy.
+With this study, we are also investigating if the SynPhNe system used could improve your hand function in comparison to conventional therapy.

 SynPhNe is a non-invasive device.
 It consists of a piece worn around the forearm, a head component and it communicates wirelessly via Bluetooth with the computer to provide subject with feedback while performing motor tasks with their hand.
 The head cap records your brain activity and gives feedback to help relaxing while exercising.

-Subjects will be randomized by chance (like a coin toss) to one of the two groups: lab-based upper extremity research therapy alone or lab-based upper extremity research therapy in addition to the SynPhNe system for home-based exercises.
+Study participants will be randomized by chance (like a coin toss) to one of the two groups: lab-based upper extremity research therapy or the SynPhNe system for home-based exercises.

 • The lab-based upper-extremity research therapy in its content is similar to regular occupational therapy and will focus exercise movements of arm and hand.